Harry-kp/cheggpy/README.md

 - **Customizable**: Adjust timeouts and keywords to match your preferences.
 - **Randomized Timeouts**: Randomize timeouts to avoid detection and improve efficiency.
 - **Clear Interface**: Easy-to-understand interface with banners and notifications for enhanced user experience.

+## Documentation

+- For detailed usage instructions, please refer to the [documentation](https://www.harrykp.tech/cheggpy/)

 ## Installation 🚀